 A Few Trade Offs With the GH5S: A Note on Stabilization and on Still Photography

 While the smaller megapixel count of the Panasonic GH5S might turn off photographers, know that the GH5S shoots 14-bit RAW stills, compared with the GH5’s 12-bit RAW stills.
 Color depth and post flexibility might be desired over file size (where the maximum is 3680 x 2760 on the GH5S vs 5184 x 3888 on the GH5).

 The other trade off is in image stabilization – the GH5 has it, this camera does not.
 That’s not entirely true – the GH5S has a quasi IS system in the form of a “jitter detection” with “normal” and “panning” modes for stills and E-Stabilization mode for video.

-The exclusion of 5-axis in-body image stabilization is explained by Panasonic as being something “not needed” by videographers using external support systems and that a floating sensor can actually interfere with gimbals (to which people counter with “then just turn it off” – arguments ensue).
+The exclusion of 5-axis in-body image stabilization is defended by Panasonic as being something “not needed” by videographers using outside support systems and that a floating sensor can actually interfere with gimbals (to which people counter with “then just turn it off” – arguments ensue).
 But the real reason might be just that the oversized sensor simply doesn’t leave much room for IS.
 The camera is, consequently, a little bit lighter than its predecessor.